dantan96/dotfiles/documentation/core/mandatory_reading_list.md

 - Premature garbage collection can cause syntax highlighting to fail
 - Proper storage and reference management is crucial for persistent highlighting
 - GC issues can explain why highlighting sometimes works initially but fails later

+### Tree Sitter Summary (Tree Sitter Summary.md)
+- Provides an overview of the TreeSitter documentation structure
+- Organizes content into User Guide and Reference Guide sections
+- User Guide covers using parsers, creating parsers, and applications
+- Reference Guide covers CLI tools and their options

+### TreeSitter Fallback Hypotheses (hypotheses_treesitter_fallback.md)
+- Contains detailed hypotheses about why TreeSitter might fall back to traditional highlighting
+- Covers issues like parser loading paths, filetype detection, and grammar parsing errors
+- Proposes test plans to validate each hypothesis
+- Suggests that multiple issues might be contributing to the fallback behavior

+### Adding a TreeSitter Parser (manually_adding_a_treesitter_parser_a_guide.md)
+- Provides step-by-step instructions for manually adding a TreeSitter parser to Neovim
+- Addresses symbol name mismatch problems with various solutions
+- Offers code examples for parser loading and language registration
+- Includes debugging techniques for parser integration issues

+### Comprehensive Fix Plan (syntax_highlighting_a_thorough_complete_plan_to_fix_forever_no_matter_what.md)
+- Outlines a phased approach to fixing TreeSitter syntax highlighting
+- Includes environment analysis, implementation, testing, validation, and documentation
+- Provides code examples for each phase
+- Describes fallback mechanisms for robustness

+### TreeSitter Documentation Analysis (treesitter_documentation_analysis.md)
+- Analyzes core documentation and extracts key findings
+- Focuses on parser requirements, language setup, query system, and buffer handling
+- Identifies documentation gaps and areas requiring additional research
+- Provides implementation recommendations based on documentation findings

+### TreeSitter Regex Test Plan (treesitter_regex_test_plan.md)
+- Outlines a plan for testing regex patterns in TreeSitter queries
+- Addresses specific hypotheses about regex complexity and stack overflow issues
+- Proposes tests for nested quantifiers, case-insensitive matching, and other patterns
+- Aims to develop guidelines for writing regex patterns that avoid stack overflow